 On the Claim Form, you were required to identify which level of compensation you were seeking (i.e., Levels 1-5).
 You could only select one level.
 If you did not make any level selection, then the Administrator likely sent you a letter asking for you to make a level selection.
 Claims with missing level selections need to be completed by June 27, 2025.

-If the Administrator approved your Claim at a lower level of compensation than what you claimed in your Claim Form, you can ask the Administrator for reconsideration of that decision by completing a Reconsideration Decision Form (which would be included in the decision letter sent to you) and providing additional information, if applicable.
+If the Administrator approved your Claim at a lower level of compensation than what you claimed in your Claim Form, you can ask the Administrator for reconsideration of that decision by completing a “Reconsideration” Decision Form (which would be included in the decision letter sent to you) and providing additional information, if applicable.
 You are able to provide additional information in support of the harm level that you claimed.
-If, following the Reconsideration by the Administrator, your Claim is still assessed at a level lower than that which you initially claimed, you can request that your Claim be reviewed by the Independent Assessor.
+If, following the Reconsideration by the Administrator, your Claim is still assessed at a level lower than what you initially claimed, you can request that your Claim be reviewed by the Independent Assessor.

 If, after a Reconsideration, your Claim is assessed at a lower level than you initially claimed, you may submit additional information to the Independent Assessor.
 The decision of the Independent Assessor is final.
 The Independent Assessor may on occasion refer a difficult or unique Claim to the Exceptions Committee.
 The specific facts and circumstances of an individual Claim will determine whether it is referred to the Exceptions Committee.
 A decision by the Exceptions Committee is final.

-Q10.
 The Claims Administrator assessed my Claim at a lower level than the one I selected.
 What should I do?

 If you receive a decision letter from the Administrator assessing your Claim at a lower level than the level you initially selected, the decision is not final.
 Class Counsel continues to be available to provide free legal assistance to Claimants who require help in deciding how best to move forward with their Claim.
-Please contact Class Counsel as soon as possible after receiving a decision letter from the Administrator by calling 1-844-539-3815 or emailing DaySchools@GowlingWLG.com.
+Please contact Class Counsel as soon as possible after receiving a decision letter from the Administrator by calling 1-888-221-2898 or emailing DaySchools@GowlingWLG.com.

 When you receive the decision letter from the Administrator, please read it carefully and review the reason(s) provided as to why they assessed your Claim at a lower level than you selected.
-You will have 120 days to submit your Reconsideration Decision Form, which would be included in the letter, to the Administrator along with additional information, if applicable.
+You will have 120 days to submit your “Reconsideration” Decision Form, which would be included in the letter, to the Administrator along with additional information, if applicable.
 This form asks you to choose how you would like to proceed with your Claim.

 You may either: